Cincinnati vs. South Florida NCAA Football Odds, Plays and Insights | November 12, 2021

 Over/Under Insights

-- Cincinnati has combined with its opponents to score more than 59 points in three of nine games this season.
+- Cincinnati and its opponents have combined to score more than 58.5 points in three of nine games this season.

-- So far this season, 44.4% of South Florida's games (4/9) have had more combined points than Friday's total of 59.
+- South Florida and its opponents have combined to score more than 58.5 points in four of nine games this season.

+- The combined points per game average of the two teams, 63.4, is 4.9 points above Friday's over/under.

-- The two teams combine to score 63.4 points per game, 4.4 more than the total in this contest.
+- The 49.2 combined points per game that these two squads have allowed this season are 9.3 fewer than the 58.5 total in this contest.

-- This contest's total is 9.8 points above the 49.2 these two squads combine to allow per game this season.

-- The average total in Bearcats games this season is 53.1, 5.9 points fewer than Friday's over/under of 59 .
+- The Bearcats and their opponents score an average of 53.1 points per game, 5.4 fewer than Friday's total.

+- In 2021, games involving the Bulls have averaged a total of 56.7 points, 1.8 fewer than this game's set over/under.

 Cincinnati Stats and Trends

+- Cincinnati has played nine games, with five wins against the spread.

-- This season, the Bearcats have just one against the spread win in four games as a favorite of 24 points or more.
+- The Bearcats have been favored by 23.5 points or more four times this season and covered the spread in one of them.

-- Cincinnati has hit the over in 44.4% of its opportunities this year (four times over nine games with a set point total).
+- Cincinnati's games this year have hit the over in 44.4% of its opportunities (four times in nine games with a set point total).

-- Cincinnati is 4-1 against the spread and 5-0 overall in games when it records more than 34.3 points.
+- Cincinnati is 4-1 against the spread and 5-0 overall this season when the team puts up more than 34.3 points.

-- When Cincinnati churns out over 484.4 yards, the team is 2-0 against the spread and 2-0 overall.
+- Cincinnati is 2-0 against the spread and 2-0 overall when the team churns out more than 484.4 yards.

-- This year, the Bearcats have turned the ball over 13 times, while the Bulls have forced 13.
+- The Bearcats have 13 turnovers this season, equal to the number of takeaways for the Bulls.

 - Find the latest spread and moneyline odds for Cincinnati at SISportsbook.